jenna-jordan/jenna-jordan.github.io.archived/_pages/books.md

 ## Next up

+"The Programmer's Brain: What every programmer needs to know about cognition" by Felienne Hermans :   This book has been all over my twitter timeline since it came out - and is especially highly recommended from folks with The Carpentries.
+My goal for reading this book is not only to become a better programmer myself, but also to become a better teacher for all things programming.

 "Smartcuts: How Hackers, Innovators, and Icons Accelerate Success" by Shane Snow :    This is a book about lateral thinking, and how people can accomplish incredible things in a very short amount of time.
 This book tries to rethink success and provide techniques for doing things smarter and faster (by taking "smartcuts," not "shortcuts").

 "21 Lessons for the 21st Century" by Yuval Noah Harari :    By the author of "Sapiens" and "Homo Deus," this book is a set of 21 essays about the most important issues facing humanity today.
 One of these essays is about how science fiction is today's most important artistic genre!
-After "Sapiens" and "Homo Deus", I will read anything this man writes.

 "Thinking, Fast and Slow" by Daniel Kahneman
 :     This book focuses on how we think - and why that is important to everyday decision making.
 Kahneman explains that our brain has 2 systems for thinking: System 1 (fast, intuitive, emotional) and System 2 (slower, deliberative, logical), and each has their advantages and disadvantages.
 By learning when we use each system and what their faults and biases are, we can make better decisions and guard against bad judgements.